 Why is September the most popular birth month?

 September is a month full of back to school shopping, planning for labor day and…having babies?
 If you’re expecting a baby in September, you’ve got company!
 Studies have shown that nine out of ten of the most common American birthdays fall in the month of September.
-Let’s take a deep dive into this trend and understand why so many babies are born in September.
+Let’s take a deep dive to understand why so many babies are born in September.

 September's baby boom